 The Most Powerful, Brouwerful Hour - 08/21/2012

 Seattle has a pretty intense happy hour culture.
 Seriously — every bar, restaurant, and coffee shop has some sort of drink or food special going on in the early evening.
 Why?
-Probably because it’s so dreary and unappealing outside most of the time, businesses need to drag people out of their cozy apartments by any means possible.
+One theory: with Seattle's stereotypically dreary and wet weather, businesses need to drag people out of their cozy apartments by any means possible.